 - Such risks can have a severe impact on workers’ and employees’ confidence, and they start to feel job insecurity.

 - Sometimes a company needs to spend a massive amount of time and resources to overcome or manage such risks.

 - Since it does not affect the economy or affect fewer people, state intervention is rare.
 So, it is up to private executives to resolve the matter themselves.
 Moreover, there is little or no financial compensation or help from the government.

 - Although this risk does not affect the economy, it does bring a degree of negativity to the economy.

-- Though it may affect to one firm or industry, it may have an adverse impact on the other firms and industry also.
-Particularly, those are having some sort of interdependency with such a firm or industry.
-For example, any firm or industry segment fall out may affect the banking industry.
+- Though it may affect one firm or industry, it may also have an adverse impact on the other firms and industries.
+Particularly, those have some sort of interdependency with such a firm or industry.
+For example, falling out of any firm or industry segment may affect the banking industry.

 How to Measure Unsystematic Risk

 The Beta coefficient of a company is what represents the unsystematic risk.
 A beta coefficient is the relationship of the change of a stock with a change in the market.
 In other words, it indicates the extent of the volatility of a stock/security vis-a-vis the market.
 Nowadays, the beta coefficient of each stock can be obtained online.
 A stock with a lesser beta is less volatile and vice versa.